Fahri0007/fahrii-dev/README.md

 * Professional services
 * Experience and activities

-The website is designed with a modern, responsive interface to provide a simple and engaging way to explore my work and development journey.
+The website is designed with a modern and responsive interface to provide a simple way to explore my work and development journey.

----

-## 🛠️ Technologies
+## Technologies

 ### Development